Ballerina Behind the scenes photoshoot

-For this last picture, timing was almost perfect… We were not quite there but I still decided to take the shot.
+For this last picture, the timing was almost perfect...
+We were not quite there but I still decided to take the shot.
 The problem with natural light is that you cannot move the sun.
-You can try to bounce the light with accessories or diffuse it but that’s about it.
+You can try to bounce the light with accessories or diffuse it but that's about it.

 To make it short, you have to move or figure out a way to make it work.
-I had a composition in mind, a precise framing, the light was coming from the right side and I wanted that “Split effect” with light on one side and complete shade on the other.
+I had a composition in mind, a precise framing, the light was coming from the right side and I wanted that "Split effect" with the light on one side and complete shade on the other.
 So I decided to go for a movement going in the same direction as the light.
-The sun was a bit high, so having her naturally lifting her head during the movement was perfect!
+The sun was a bit high, so having her naturally lift her head during the movement was perfect!

 To sum it up, pay attention to details, look at the shadows and how they behave.
 Let the light guide you and play!
 If you want to know more about how I made these pictures watch the following video: